awslabs/aws-glue-schema-registry/README.md

 1. AVRO Messages/records are serialized on producer front and deserialized on the consumer front by using schema-registry-serde.
-1. Streaming for avro message types is supported by using schema-registry-kafkastreams-serde.
+1. Kafka Streams support for AWS Glue Schema Registry.
 1. Records can be compressed to reduce message size.
 1. An inbuilt local in-memory cache to save calls to AWS Glue Schema Registry.
 The schema version id for a schema definition is cached on Producer side and schema for a schema version id is cached on the Consumer side.
 1. Auto registration of schema can be enabled for any new schema to be auto-registered.
 1. For AVRO Schemas, Evolution check is performed while registering.
 1. Migration from a third party Schema Registry.
-1. Flink support using AWS Glue Schema Registry.
+1. Flink support for AWS Glue Schema Registry.
 1. Kafka Connect support for AWS Glue Schema Registry.

 ## Building from Source